pierrewinkel/EDA_Project_Course-2/Readme.md

 ```
 The result is the following graph.

-**The PM2.5 Emissions from motor vehicles related sources have decreased in Baltimore City from 1999 to 2008 and increased in Los Angeles County during the same period.**
+**The PM2.5 Emissions from motor vehicles related sources have decreased in Baltimore City and in Los Angeles from 1999 to 2008.**

-**Baltimore has seen a decrease of 66%.**
+**Bit Baltimore has seen a much higher decrease than Los Angeles.**

-**Los Angeles has seen a rise of 5%.**

 ![plot6.png](https://github.com/pierrewinkel/EDA_Project_Course-2/blob/master/plot6.png)